-Admission: Admission to Navy Pier is free and visits with Santa only is a
+Admission: Admission to Navy Pier is free - General admission tickets to Winter Wonderfest which includes visits with Santa are $10.

 There is a professional photographer at the event who charges for photos, however you are allowed to take your own pictures if you don’t wish to purchase photos.

 In addition to Santa Claus at Navy Pier, 2015 is the 15th anniversary of Winter WonderFest which runs from December 5th through January 10th at Festival Hall.

 Location: Navy Pier Festival Hall A & B

 Winter WonderFest admission is $10.
 Ticket purchase required for rides and attractions.
 This is a great place for the kids to enjoy indoor fun and entertainment including ice skating, rides, along with spectacular Christmas lights and trees throughout.

 Santa at Special Kids Holiday Event

 211 Prospect Avenue